Any student needing financial assistance to attend Salem College should apply for financial aid through the process outlined in this information.

 REMEMBER: You must reapply for financial aid each academic year.

 If you are a new Salem College applicant, make certain that you contact the Admissions Office and follow their instructions regarding the admissions process.
 Applying for financial aid and applying for admission to Salem College are separate processes.
 You should not wait for a response to your admissions application before applying for financial aid.
-Your data will be reviewed for financial aid eligibility when you have been officially accepted for admission.
+Your data will be reviewed for financial aid eligibility when you have been officially accepted for admission to a degree-seeking program.

 For the Financial Aid Office to determine your eligibility for need-based assistance, you must complete the Free Application for Federal Student Aid (FAFSA).